TheMarlboroMan/js-maze/README.md

 			- If not, for each tip:
 				- Make the tip the current head.
 				- Have a go at the algorithm with it.
-	- Fix the non ES6 part... or better, transpile and such.
 	- Add bonuses around.
 	- Add scrolling on very large mazes.
 	- Center on smaller mazes.